colonyos/colonies/docs/Crons.md

 +------------------------------------------------------------------+------+--------------------+---------------------+---------------+
 ```

-The waiting queue will just keep on increasing if there are no workers executing the processes.
+The waiting queue will just keep on increasing if there are no executors executing the processes.
 However, we can set **MaxWaitingTime** on the process spec so that processes are automatically removed if not executed after a certain amount of time.
 In the example below, they will be removed after 3 seconds if not executed.

 ```json
 [